Conda

-to search our module system for the most recent Anaconda available on the system you’re using.
+to search our module system for the most recent Miniconda available on the system you’re using.

 Do not run conda init